15 Best Things to Do in Krakow, Poland in 2024

 Visit the Wieliczka Salt Mine

-The Wieliczka Salt Mine is one of some most popular tourist spots in Poland.
+The Wieliczka Salt Mine is one of the most popular tourist spots in Poland.
 Located just outside the city of Krakow, the mine was used for over 700 years.
 Today, it is a UNESCO World Heritage Site and one of the most popular tourist destinations in the country.

 The mine consists of a network of tunnels and chambers, some of which are 327 meters underground.
 You can explore the tunnels on a guided tour, which includes a stop at the salt chapel, an underground lake, and a museum.